 But now the building is nothing other than would be built in any flat country, and so seems a little tame and out of key with its surroundings.
 For all this, taken by itself, it is one that gives much pleasure to the beholder, as there is a general air of elegance and refinement about it bespeaking the work of one trained in French rather than English schools.
-To confess that no attempt was made to see the building from every side, nor yet to discover whether the internal treatment was as praiseworthy as the exterior does not imply lack of interest or energy, but only shows how potent was the feeling that the city contained enough of things unique to fill all the scanty hours at command without spending any of them on an object which, however good in itself, might be as appropriately placed in Omaha as in Quebec.
-The desire to be penetrated by the spirit of the place as a whole stood in the way of spending time in a conscientious architectural examination of the many other buildings of interest.
+To confess that no attempt was made to see the building from every side, nor yet to discover whether the internal treatment was as praiseworthy as the exterior does not imply lack of interest or energy, but only shows how potent was the feeling that the city contained enough of things unique to fill all the scanty hours at command without spending any of penetrated by the spirit of the place as a whole stood in the way of spending time in of the many other buildings of interest.

-be found in the guide-books in quite as reliable and interesting form as it would be pos Abraham as the most impressive epitaph sible to give them here.
-It was pleasure drink from a saucepan, and the old man enough to drive about the town without de- often lay back on the pillow with one leg carved stalls and tapestries can hardly be another according as the first glance seemed many and high-sounding words.
-Its lack of to promise something of interest; now driving down a hill so precipitous that the carriage threatened to turn a somersault over the horse's back, the skilful descent of which won respect both for the surefcotedness of the beast and the soundness of his harness; now winding about through the lower part of the town, destroyed by fire some six black, straight, greasy hair whip up and years ago, but still having an air of picturesqueness in spite of the buildings being little more than one and two-story, flat-roofed brick boxes of perhaps four rooms each now taking along the water-front on the other side of the town, where the oceanliners and some few vessels give the place

-QUITE A MARITIME AIR, while the little French corvette in the roadstead, with its white-painted guns. creamcolored hull, and white clad sailors, give the place a gala air and remind one that the French sailor is considered by his English brother rather a fair-weather creature when all is said.
-From this lower level to the general breathed his last is pointed out, he | rampart above runs the inclined railway, or rather, elevator, which makes trips every few minutes, and which is a most popular contrivance.
+Descriptions of any particular building can strikes the reader as he stands beside the be found in the guide-books in quite as reliable and interesting form as it would be pos enough to drive about the town without de- often lay back on the pillow with one leg carved stalls and tapestries can hardly be another according as the first glance seemed the horse's back, the skilful descent of which won respect both for the surefootedness of the beast and the soundness of his harness; now winding about through the lower part of the town, destroyed by fire some six black, straight, greasy hair whip up and years ago, but still having an air of picturesmore than one and two-story, flat-roofed | the ceiling by a string in front of the drumbrick boxes of perhaps four rooms each; now taking along the water front on the other side of the town, where the oceanliners and some few vessels give the place the events in its history and the particulars | while the little French corvette in the roadof the histories of the men whose thread of stead, with its white-painted guns. creamcolored hull, and white-clad sailors, give the place a gala air and remind one that the French sailor is considered by his English brother rather a fair-weather creature when all is said.
+From this lower level to the general breathed his last is pointed out, he rampart above runs the inclined railway, or must have skimmed through a guide book rather, elevator, which makes trips every at least, and not trust to inspiration and few minutes, and which is a most popular